-New York State policy and laws advocate for and require the development of renewable energy projects to significantly increase generating capacity from renewable sources, meet clean energy goals, and combat climate change (CLCPA, 2020) (see Exhibit 17).
-As described in detail below, the Facility has been designed to avoid and minimize impacts to sensitive resources, while also making a meaningful contribution (up to 99 MW) to renewable energy generation in New York and furthering well-established policy and legislative goals.
+New York State policy and laws advocate for and require the development of renewable energy projects in order to significantly increase generating capacity from renewable sources, meet clean energy goals, and combat climate change (CLCPA, 2020) (see Exhibit 17).
+As described in detail below, the Facility has been designed to avoid and minimize impacts to sensitive resources, while also making a meaningful contribution (up to 100 MW) to renewable energy generation in New York and furthering well-established policy and legislative goals.

-(1) Ecology, Air, Ground and Surface Water, and Wildlife and Habitat
+- (a) Ecology, Air, Ground, and Surface Water, Wildlife and Habitat - (i) Ecology

-(a) Ecology